 The Cromie Elementary School staff have focused on initiatives in the areas of English Language Arts and Mathematics to drive student achievement.
-Through support from the district, teachers have been trained and have implemented strategies in these fields (Guided Reading and Number Talks) that target all students in Tier 1 instruction.
-Further, we have streamlined the organization of our interventions for struggling students to bolster Tier 1.
-We have continued training for our teachers in forming skill-based groups and utilizing the MTSS process to identify those students who need additional support in meeting grade level expectations for English Language Arts and Mathematics.
-Utilizing data from both state and local assessments, we meet regularly in teams to determine student needs and organize efforts to efficiently support those students.
+Through support from the district, teachers have been trained and have implemented strategies in these fields (Guided Reading, Number Talks) that target all students in Tier 1 instruction.
+Interventions for struggling students have been organized into time blocks in order to ensure all students receive Tier 1 instruction.
+Quarterly meetings are held to review strategies for struggling students and ensure all students receive appropriate support.